 Why You’ll Love This Recipe

-It is sweet with zero refined sugars: The apple cinnamon fruit spread adds the perfect amount of sweetness without any added refined sugars.
+It is sweet with zero refined sugars: The apple cinnamon fruit spread adds the perfect amount of sweetness without any added refined sugars, making the perfect apple cinnamon compote delightful and guilt-free.

 Perfect with pork: You know the old saying “pork chops and applesauce” well this Apple Cinnamon Compote is an elegant way to serve apples having so much flavor and texture that elevates any pork whether its a roasted pork loin, seared pork steak or pork chops.